Bryaro/pp4/README.md

 ---

+## Credits

+### Stack Overflow
+- [Stack Overflow](https://stackoverflow.com/questions/18999557/responsive-design-not-working-on-heroku-deployed-rails-app) - A valuable resource for programming questions and issue resolution.
+Many thanks to the community for providing helpful solutions and insights.

+### Slack
+- [Slack](https://code-institute-room.slack.com/archives/C065C3V3FTP) - A collaboration hub for teams, enabling efficient communication and knowledge sharing.
+Special thanks to the [@Kay_ci] community for their support and assistance.

+### Django
+- [Django Documentation](https://docs.djangoproject.com/) - The official documentation for Django, providing comprehensive guidance on installation, usage, and best practices.

 ### Deploying Sahara Cafe & Beans on Heroku:

 Congratulations!
 You've reached the end of the README file for Sahara Cafe & Beans.
 By following the steps outlined below, you'll be able to deploy a similar project to Heroku in the future: